 THIS DATE IN HISTORY: Aug.
 27

-1962: Center Adam Oates, a member of the Hockey Hall of Fame and arguably the best undrafted player in the NHL's draft era history, is born in Weston, Ontario.
+1962: Adam Oates, a member of the Hockey Hall of Fame and arguably the best undrafted player in the NHL's draft era, is born in Weston, Ontario.

-Many scouts consider Oates too slow to play in the NHL, so he attends Rensselaer Polytechnic Institute instead.
-RPI goes 85-19-1 during his three seasons and wins the 1985 NCAA championship with Oates setting school records for assists (60) and points (91) in his junior season, after which the Detroit Red Wings sign him to a four-year contract.
-He splits time between the Red Wings and the minors in 1985-86, then becomes a full-time NHL player the following season.
+Many scouts consider Oates, a slick-passing center, too slow to play in the NHL, so he attends Rensselaer Polytechnic Institute instead.
+RPI goes 85-19 with one tie during his three seasons and wins the 1985 NCAA championship, with Oates setting school records for assists (60) and points (91) in his junior season.
+The Detroit Red Wings sign him to a four-year contract, and he splits time between the Red Wings and the minors in 1985-86 before becoming a full-time NHL player the following season.

 Video: Adam Oates NHL's fourth all-time assists leader